rhsdev/MarlinStormG1/README.md

 ## Step One: Building from sources

-1. Download or clone this [repo](https://github.com/davidtgbe/Marlin/archive/bugfix-2.1.x.zip).
+1. Download or clone this [repo](/Marlin/archive/master.zip).
 Ensure you build the firmware with **latest sources**, as firmware.srec file will not be built with older sources.

 2. You have two options to configure your own Marlin build:
 - a) **Recommended**.
-Use [EasyConfig](https://github.com/davidtgbe/Marlin/blob/bugfix-2.0.x/Marlin/EasyConfig.h) for a simple configuration experience.
-Make sure you read the whole EasyConfig.h file carefully.
+Use [EasyConfig](/Marlin/EasyConfig.h) for a simple configuration experience.
+    - Make sure you read the whole EasyConfig.h file carefully.
 It contains instructions to configure it.
+    - EasyConfig will override some paremeters of configuration.h and configuration_adv.h.
 - b) Configure your build from scratch.
-    - [User configurations](https://github.com/davidtgbe/Marlin/tree/bugfix-2.0.x/config) **are neither updated nor maintaned**.
+    - [User configurations](/config) **are neither updated nor maintaned**.
 Please, read the readme.md inside the config folder. **Don't copy paste these files.**
+    - [Marlin configurations](https://github.com/MarlinFirmware/Configurations/tree/import-2.1.x/config/examples/Anet) can also be a place to take a look. **Don't copy paste these files** as there could be a version mismatch between them and this repo.
     - Make sure to modify your config.h and config_adv.h according to your ET4/5 model (ET4, ET5, ET4 PRO, ET4+, ...)
     - Settings as driver model (A4988/TMC2208), Z endstop position (UP/DOWN), TFT resolution, XYZ size, homming offsets, auto bed levelling sensor, etc, need to be defined according to your model.
     - Fine tunning could be needed (e.g. XYZE [steps](https://marlinfw.org/docs/gcode/M092.html) or offsets, Jerks, JD, LA, etc).